matthewoestreich/js-randomness-predictor/.github/HOW_DOES_IT_WORK.md

 # How a Predictor Works

 At a high level, a Predictor recovers the **hidden internal state** of the pseudorandom number generator (PRNG) used by a JavaScript engine.
-With this state known, future `Math.random()` outputs are fully determined and can be reproduced with 100% accuracy.
+With this state known, future `Math.random()` outputs are fully determined and can be reproduced with perfect accuracy.

 ---